An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Fully Matched Beams

 \section{Fully Matched Beams}

 We now consider the case where both displacements and rotations (surface gradients), in addition to, horizontal and vertical tractions are coupled at the junction points.
-Although, as discussed in \S\ref{section:Statement of the problem}\ref{para:no-compression} on p.\pageref{para:no-compression} we only consider flexural motion of the resonators and neglect the compressional deformation, the vertical stresses in the half-space couple to the flexural modes in the beams through rotations at the junction point, as in \S\ref{section:Beams on a Rail}; this is fully taken into account here.
+Although, as discussed in \S\ref{para:no-compression} on p.\pageref{para:no-compression} we only consider flexural motion of the resonators and neglect the compressional deformation, the vertical stresses in the half-space couple to the flexural modes in the beams through rotations at the junction point, as in \S\ref{section:Beams on a Rail}; this is fully taken into account here.
 Predictably, this complex coupling leads to a more involved solution for both the beam motion and the surface wave dispersion equation.
+For simplicity, we also assume an ideal contact between the beams and half-space, neglecting any local contact strain effects.

 In this case, the equations of motion for the beams~\eqref{eq:BeamGovEquation} together with the free end conditions~\eqref{eq:BeamFreeEndBoundCond} remain unchanged.
-The junction conditions at the base of the beam $x_3=0$ are
+The junction conditions at the base of the beam $x_3=0$ are a combination of those previously considered (\ref{eq:SimpSuppJunctionConds}, \ref{eq:BeamRailJunctionConds}) with each of the quantities illustrated in Figure \ref{fig:boundschematic} conserved, giving,

-corresponding to continuity of displacement and rotation, and the balance of moments.
+corresponding to continuity of displacement, rotation, and the balance of moments respectively.
 The associated stresses at the base of the beam are

 Solving these conditions in the usual way along with (\ref{eq:BeamGovEquation},\ref{eq:BeamFreeEndBoundCond}) gives,

 where, for convenience, we have introduced the quantities

 and